travisv12/Group-6-Project/README.md

 - **Functions:** Contains the logic for recipe management.
 It includes pages like index, CreateRecipe, UpdateRecipe and RecipeDetails.
 - **Explanation:**
-  - Index.jsx: Display the generate recipe logic from available ingredients.
+  - Index.jsx: Display the generated recipe logic from available ingredients.
   - CreateRecipe.jsx: Allows users to create new recipes.
   - UpdateRecipe.jsx: Allows users to update existing recipes.